ibexa/documentation-developer/docs/community_resources/phpstorm_plugin.md

 ---
-description: The Ibexa DXP PHPStorm plugin helps you speed up your development by providing file templates, autocompletion and a quick installation wizard, as well as multiple other features.
+description: The Ibexa DXP PHPStorm plugin helps you speed up your development by providing file templates, autocompletion, a quick installation wizard, and more.
 ---

 # Ibexa DXP plugin for PhpStorm